grilledcheesesandwich/qdis/python/doc/introduction.md

 Once in a while some old code turns up and solves an immediate problem that there is now (see for example `eqntott` and `espresso`, http://code.google.com/p/eqntott/ for minimizing boolean expressions, still very relevant).
 That code was written in my birth year!

+It would be interesting to analyse old software and see how things were done back then.

 Software archeology
 -----------------------

-Software sports many levels of abstraction, the lowest one is the part that interfaces directly to the hardware, in the middle is the overall architecture and design of the system (how everything fits together), and at the top is the API or user interface it exposes to the outside.
+Software can be regarded at many levels of abstraction, the lowest one is the part that interfaces directly to the hardware, in the middle is the overall architecture and design of the system (how everything fits together), and at the top is the API or user interface it exposes to the outside.

-The first barrier to understanding binary code is the understanding of the opcodes of the processor.
+The first barrier to understanding binary code is the understanding of the opcodes of a processor.
-Learning the ins and outs of a specific CPU is a large projects in itself.
-Many different CPUs have been introduced over the years, and on those also many variations exist, new ones are designed every year.
+Learning the ins and outs of a specific CPU is a large project in itself.
+To add insult to injury, many different CPUs have been introduced over the years, and on those also many variations exist, new ones are designed every year.

 To add to that, any specific knowledge has a short expiration date of usefulness.
 There is limited utility to learn, for example, 68000 instruction set just to understand some old code for which